-This course is for students who have prior experience learning an instrument or who want to invest in beginning to learn an instrument or voice formally with the support of in-school music lessons.
+This course is for students who have prior experience learning an instrument, or those who wish to learn an instrument or voice formally with the support of in-school music lessons.
 Musicians will focus on the techniques and skills specific to their chosen instrument, as well as learn to play a second instrument, collaborate as part of a classroom ensemble, study some of the great classics and receive training in writing original composition.